By Talkwalker

 How to Calculate AVEs

-Advertising Value Equivalency was created to give PR a measurable context in people’s marketing communications, originally comparing them against brand advertising.
+Ad Value Equivalency gave public relations professionals a measurable context in people’s marketing communications, originally comparing them against brand advertising.

-Advertising expense was easy to measure, based on the size of your ad and the reach of the medium it was placed in.
+Advertising expense is easy to measure, based on the size of your ad and the reach of the medium it is in.

-To aid comparison, the AVE solution was to treat a PR piece as if it was advertising content.
+To aid comparison, the AVE solution was to treat PR like advertising content.
 On a basic level, that meant looking at the scale of the coverage and multiplying it by the advertising rate.
 That way, you'd know the dollar value of your PR piece.

 The AVE Formula

 But, it’s not quite so straightforward.
-The AVE formula should look like this:
+The ad equivalency calculator should look like this:

 AVE = SIZE X RATE

-So if you had an article 10 column inches long, in a paper whose rate is $15 per column inch, you’d calculate your formula as:
+If your article is 10 column inches long, in a paper whose rate is $15 per column inch, your ave is:

 AVE = 10 X 15 = $150 AVE